dkriegner/xrayutilities/README.md

 The Python package configuration
 ================================

-The following steps should only be necessary for user local installation to ensure the Python module is found by the Python interpreter:
+The following steps should only be necessary when using non-default installation locations to ensure the Python module is found by the Python interpreter.
 In this case the module is installed under *<prefix>/lib[64]/python?.?/site-packages* on Unix systems and *<prefix>/Lib/site-packages* on Windows systems.

-If you have installed the Python package in a directory unknown to your local Python distribution, you have to tell Python where to look for the Package.
+If you have installed the Python package in a directory unknown to your Python distribution, you have to tell Python where to look for the Package.
 There are several ways how to do this:

 - add the directory where the package is installed to your *PYTHONPATH* environment variable.